Voting & Civil Rights

 - Physical health

-- Active duty status in the National Guard
+- Active duty status in the Illinois National Guard or Illinois Naval Militia, or

-Larger counties with a population 75,000 or more have jury commissions that decide who gets excused from jury duty.
+list if you prove that you have a total or permanent disability.Counties with 75,000 people or more have jury commissions that decide who gets excused from jury duty.
 Champaign County’s commission meets one day a month, and people can show up to present their case to be excused.
+In Cook County, a circuit court

 - Race